bjatkin/golf-engine/README.md

 engine.Camera(x, y int): Changes the X, Y coordinates of the camera.
 This value is then subtracted from the X, Y coordinates of all future drawing calls.
 This is useful for moving the panning the screen around.

+engine.Clip(x, y, w, h int): clips all future draw functions with upper left corner at point (x, y) and with w and heigh h.

+engine.RClip(): resets the screen clipping so that no screen pixels are clipped.

+engine.PalA(pallet golf.Pal): sets the first pallet.

+engine.PalB(pallet golf.Pal): sets the second pallet.

+engine.PalGet(): returns the first and second pallets that are currently set.

+### Shapes

+engine.Pset(x, y float64, col golf.Col): Sets the pixel on the screen at point (x, y) to the color col.

+engine.Pget(x, y float64): Gets the color currently set at screen pixel (x, y).

 engine.Rect(x, y, w, h float64, col golf.Col): Draw an empty rectangle outline with the specified draw color.

 engine.RectFill(x, y, w, h float64, col golf.Col): Draw a filled rectangle with the specified draw color.